ibm-cloud-docs/codeengine/subscription-cron.md

    5. For **Event consumer**, choose component type `Function` and specify the function to receive events.
 Notice that you can choose from a list of defined functions.
 For this example, use the `myfun` function that uses the sample inline code.
 If you have not yet created your function, you can specify the name of your function and [Creating function workloads with inline code](/docs/codeengine?topic=codeengine-fun-create-inlinecode) after you create the Periodic timer subscription.
 Click **Next** to proceed.
    6. For **Summary**, review the settings for your Periodic timer event subscription and make changes if needed.
 When ready, click **Create** to create the Periodic timer subscription.

-5. Now that your Periodic timer subscription is created, go to the Event subscriptions page to view event information for a job [from the console](#view-eventing-cron-job-ui) or [from the CLI](#view-eventing-cron-job-cli).
+5. Now that your Periodic timer subscription is created, go to the Event subscriptions page to [view event information for a job](#view-eventing-cron-job-ui).

 6. To update a subscription, navigate to your Periodic timer subscription page.
 From the Event subscriptions page, click the name of the subscription that you want to update.
 7. From your Periodic timer subscription page, change the data in the event message.
 From the **Custom event data** tab, change the event data to `{ "hello": "world" }` and choose `application/json` as the **Content Type of custom event data**.
 Click **Save** to save your changes.